awsaavedra/awsaavedra.github.io/_posts/2018-3-15-virtues-of-toughness.md

+---
-title: Toughness as a Virtue
+title: Toughness as a virtue
 ---

 ## Toughness as a Virtue

 “The impediment to action advances action.
 What stands in the way becomes the way.”
 ~Marcus Aurelius

 Perhaps being comfortable is not all it is cracked out to be.
 What is the obstacle became the way and the path lay within trial and tribulation?
 Not the easy route.